thruston/tex-tristram/README.md

 at [Laurence Sterne in Cyberspace](https://www1.gifu-u.ac.jp/~masaru/Sterne_on_the_Net.html).

 The text is marked up with LaTeX and compiled into PDFs using the `lualatex` engine.
+I have done the proof-reading by viewing these PDFs one page at a time, with the scanned originals loaded in another tab.
+By carefully adjusting the zoom levels, I can flick between the two tabs and spot differences more easily.

 If you find this project entertaining or useful please consider supporting [Shandy Hall](https://www.laurencesternetrust.org.uk/join-in/donations/) which is run as a museum and study-center in Coxwold, North Yorkshire, by the Laurence Sterne Trust.

-## Typographical accidentals
+## Typographical accidentals, &c.

-Accidents of type-setting are marked with a marginal Ace of Clubs ♣︎ (like the poor squashed nose).
+Various errors and accidents of type-setting are marked with a marginal Ace of Clubs ♣︎ (like the poor squashed nose).
 I cannot pretend that my marks are comprehensive or complete.
 If you look at a different edition, you may spot more of them; or you may think I have wrongly called out some of those that I have marked.
 The originals I used are the scanned copies linked above.

-I have not attempted to mark variations of spelling -- only those where the mis-spelled word is apparently mis-printed.
-I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII
+I have not attempted to mark variations of spelling -- only those where the mis-spelled word is "obviously" mis-printed.
+I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII.

+Quite often it is impossible to distinguish mistakes from Sterne's wit; what are we to make (for example) of the word "assimulation" on page nine of Vol IX?
+It might be a mistake, but then it might also be a happy accident.
+Or more probably learned wit.
+My Latin dictionary suggests that there was some classical confusion between the verbs "assimilare" and "assimulare".
+And Sterne uses the phrase "electrical assimilation" (spelled thus) on page nineteen of Vol II.

 ### Vol. I - 1760 Dodsley (first London edition)